 1. Immunizations and physical exams as required of all Georgia Southern University students.

 2. Applicants must complete the requirements for a baccalaureate degree in speech-language pathology from a regionally accredited institution or complete the requirements for a baccalaureate degree in a field other than communication sciences and disorders plus appropriate prerequisite coursework in the field of speech-language pathology/communication sciences and disorders in order to apply.

 3. A cumulative grade point average of at least 3.0.

 4. Admission requires a score of no less than 145 on the Verbal Reasoning section (or the equivalent score of 380) and 141 on the Quantitative Reasoning section (or the equivalent score of 430) of the Graduate Record Exam (GRE).
-Retired GRE scores may only be submitted if taken in the last 5 years otherwise the new GRE scores must be submitted.
+Scores must be achieved within 5 years of the application due date.
+Retired GRE scores may only be submitted if taken in the last 5 years of the application due date.
+Otherwise, the new GRE scores must be submitted.

 5. Documentation of the following after admission and prior to enrollment: